yuanlics/team_p_cas/.ipynb_checkpoints/README-checkpoint.md

 ## Requirements

-Make sure `python3, python-pandas, python-cassandra-driver` are installed and make sure this repository is cloned on each node via `git clone https://github.com/yuanlics/team_p_cas`
+Make sure `python3, python-pandas, python-cassandra-driver` are installed and make sure this repository is cloned on all nodes via `git clone https://github.com/yuanlics/team_p_cas`

 ## Configure Cassandra